Nutrition Primer for Discerning

 Fifth, don’t base your food choices on what you would like to eat, or on unfounded claims for health benefits to the pet.
 Dogs and cats are color blind, so they don't care whether their food is red or brown.
 They also don't care if it looks like beef stew or little pork chops!
 The fancier the food looks, the more you are paying for unnecessary artificial coloring, flavoring and preservatives.
 Expensive or “natural” foods aren’t always better.
 Even the fanciest brochure or extravagant ingredient list doesn’t guarantee a food is good.
 Use logic, research and science to analyze the choices and pick the right one.

-A dry food is best for your pet's teeth and gums, so the majority of your dog or cat's nutritional needs should be met with a chow type food, unless health problems dicate otherwise.
+A tartar-control dry food is best for your pet's teeth and gums, so we usually recommend a diet that is formulated to reduce plaque and tartar, unless health problems dicate otherwise.
 Canned foods are much more expensive to feed, as you are paying for a lot of water and extra packaging.
+That extra water can be very beneficial under some circumstances, such as cats with kidney disease.
 Many people like to supplement their pet's diet with some canned food.
 This is fine as long as you pick a good one, and don't over do it.
 Canned foods are more likely to have excesses of protein, as well as being worse for your pet's teeth.

 Whenever you have a question about what to feed a pet, please give us a call.
 Good nutrition is extremely important for all of us, animals and people alike.
 It can be the difference between a long and healthy life or a shorter and not-so-healthy one.